Tag Archive for: Residential Roof Repair Atlanta

 Flashing – Flashing (typically metal) is strategically installed in vulnerable areas like roof valleys, chimneys, vents, and other penetrations.
 Flashing acts as a water-resistant barrier, directing water away from these critical points and preventing leaks.

-Roofing system flashing helps it shed water
+Roofing system flashing

 Drip Edges – Drip edges, installed along the outer edges of the roof, guide water into the gutters and away from the fascia.
 They protect the underlying structure from water damage and help prevent issues like wood rot.

-Drip edges shed water off the roof away from the structure
+Drip edges shed water

 Gutter Systems – Gutters and downspouts play a vital role in roofing systems by channeling water from the roof and away from the foundation.
 Regular maintenance (including keeping gutters clear of debris) is fundamental to prevent blockages that interrupt water flow.

-Roofing systems shed water using gutters and downspouts
+Roofing systems gutters and downspouts

 Note: Gutters and downspouts must be properly sized to accommodate water runoff volume.
 If a structure’s gutters are too small, they overflow when heavy rain falls.